Code-Institute-Submissions/ShellyBrady-PP2-Collective-Nouns-Quiz/README.md

 - Images are open source and from Pixabay.

 ## Code
-Credit and Acknowledment to the following sites for help with code or inspiration:
+Credit and Acknowledgment to the following sites for help with code or inspiration:
 - W3Schools for general information.
 - www.codingninjas.com for a lot of basic code help to start my project off with.
 - Stack Overflow, Geeks4Geeks and Code Institute for tips, etc.
 - amiresponsive? for image of deployed website of different devices.
 - Balsamiq for making wireframes.

-# Acknowledgements
+# Acknowledgments

 I would like to thank everyone at Code Institute for the support and guidance, my cohort on Slack and the wider Slack community.
 I would also like to thank my family and my cats for not giving up on me when JavaScript made me want to give up on myself.